Biden vows to defeat Trump, end US ‘season of darkness’

 Still, the convention leaned on a younger generation earlier in the night to help energize his sprawling coalition.

-Tammy Duckworth, an Illinois senator who lost both legs in Iraq and is raising two young children, said Biden has “common decency.”
+Tammy Duckworth, an Illinois senator who lost her legs in Iraq and is raising two young children, said Biden has “common decency.”

 Cory Booker, only the ninth African American senator in U.S. history, said Biden believes in the dignity of all working Americans.